KufiyaTech/WRO2024/README.md

 The WRO rules allowed us to use a ready-made robot structure, but Team Kufiyatech refused the easy route.
 As we are Equipped with specialized training from the Purpose Academy in FreeCAD design platform, we decided to take the challenging path.
 We embarked on designing our robot from scratch and 3D-printing it.
 This journey required meticulous attention and focus; we had to redesign several times until we found the perfect design.
 This step consumed considerable time and effort from our team, with special thanks to Sara Jawaada, our team member responsible for the design.
 # Mechanism
 Your vehicle’s drivetrain works with the engine to deliver power to the wheels.
-The most common types of drivetrains are front-wheel drive (FWD), rear-wheel drive (RWD), four-wheel drive (4WD) and all-wheel drive (AWD), Our car utilized a rear-wheel drive system. raer-wheel drive(RWD):
+The most common types of drivetrains are front-wheel drive (FWD), rear-wheel drive (RWD), four-wheel drive (4WD) and all-wheel drive (AWD), Our car utilized a rear-wheel drive system.

+# Raer-wheel drive(RWD):
 ![image](https://github.com/KufiyaTech/WRO2024/assets/172860664/97326854-3f39-4af9-92d1-6d75792b20d6)

 It is a type of drivetrain system in vehicles where the engine's power is directed to the rear wheels.
 Rear-wheel drive vehicles have balanced weight distribution and higher control over the vehicle.
-The rear-wheel drive system consists of several main components: the drive shaft, the rear axle, and the differential gears, which in turn transmit the power to the axles and then to the wheels."
+The rear-wheel drive system consists of several main components: the drive shaft, the rear axle, and the differential gears, which in turn transmit the power to the axles and then to the wheels.